 - Conclusion

-Everest Base Camp Weather in January
+Weather During Everest Base Camp Trek in January

 As it barely rains, the EBC weather in January is mostly dry and stable.
-However, the temperature changes drastically from day to night.

 During the day, the sunshine is warm and the temperature remains around 4℃ (39℉).
-Whereas during the night, the temperature drops to -17℃ (1℉).

 There might also be occasional snow that won’t last for a long time (a day max).
-You can continue your trek after the snow stops.
-During this particular time, the trekking poles will come in handy.

 Basically trekking in January is for those who want to avoid the crowd and can handle the cold.